 During the three months ended December 31, 2001, the Company agreed to purchase \$12.2 million of additional fiber optic capacity from Southern Cross Cables Limited under an IRU Agreement.
-The Company has purchased \$1.3 million under the agreement as of March 31, 2002.
+The Company has purchased \$1.3 million under the agreement as of March 31, 2002, and is scheduled to receive the final capacity delivery in May 2003.